-"Description of the Warrants." ise, as accertace in To the extent any holder of our outstanding Series 1 and Series 2 Warrants determines to exercise its warrants, we will receive the exercise price in connection with such exercise. ie payment of the Our common stock is listed on the NYSE MKT under the symbol "VRNG."
-On August 2, 2012, the last reported sale price of or \$3.16 per share. ur common stock was Investing in our securities involves a high degree of risk.
-Before deciding whether to invest in our securities, you shoul the risks that we have described on page 6 of this prospectus under the caption "Risk Factors" and the risk factors that are increference in this prospectus from our filings made with the Securities and Exchange Commission.
-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense. these securities or The date of this prospectus is August 2, 2012.
+To the extent any holder of our outstanding Series 1 and Series 2 Warrants determines to exercise its warrants, we will receive the payment of the exercise price in connection with such exercise.

+Our common stock is listed on the NYSE MKT under the symbol "VRNG."
+On July 23, 2012, the last reported sale price of our common stock was \$3.91 per share.

+Investing in our securities involves a high degree of risk.
+Before deciding whether to invest in our securities, you should consider carefully the risks that we have described on page 6 of this prospectus under the caption "Risk Factors" and the risk factors that are incorporated by reference in this prospectus from our filings made with the Securities and Exchange Commission.

+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+The date of this prospectus is , 2012.